roderickperez/open-DARTS/docs/for_developers/darts_gitlab_setup.md

-# How is built openDARTS?
+# How is built open-DARTS?

 The source code of openDARTS is located in a repository hosted in [gitlab.com](https://gitlab.com/open-darts/open-darts) and is built and tested automatically via continuous integration / continuous deployment (CI/CD) service. openDARTS is a python package with binary extensions, built from C++/OpenMP/CUDA code.
 The python part of openDARTS is located in the folder *darts*.
 The extension engines lives in the folder *engines*.